NdK73/HomeAutomation/domonode2/DomoNode2.1-esphome/README.md

 # Use DomoNode 2.1 from ESPHome

-Recently ESPHome started supporting TCA9555 expander: that greatly simplifies integrating a DomoNode 2.1 in Home Assistant.
+Recently ESPHome started supporting TCA9555 expander (currently input changes are not reported, see [this thread](https://github.com/esphome/issues/issues/6438#issuecomment-2560802722) for a fix): that greatly simplifies integrating a DomoNode 2.1 in Home Assistant.

 The HW template to use is [DomoNode21.yaml](DomoNode21.yaml) .
 Just save it under esphome/ folder (I usually store board definition files in esphome/boards/DomoNode/) and create your device as: